WED-2023/212112106_209507763_assignment3.2/README.md

 - Abed Showgan - 212112106
 - Michael Goldfrab - 209507763

+- **NOTE:** We did not upload our .env key as that is sensitive information, please contact us if needed at showganabed@gmail.com
 This repository contains the backend server implementation for Assignment 3.2
 in the course "Internet Development 2025".
 The backend is built using Node.js and Express.